tylerhutcherson/CvilleParkingModel/README.md

 # Boilerplate
-- This notebook is intended to be a blank starting point for your new project.
+- This repository is intended to be a template for starting your project.
+This project could include any of the following: data ingestion, data cleaning, model training, and model delivery.

 This repo contains: